tinysec/public/FuzzWindowsKernelViaJavascript/en.md

 Why not use js to write fuzzer, and C syntax is very close, and presumably it will be very easy to modify the code before the transplant write c fuzzer will be very easy.

-Chakra began to study the document, which is later JSRT project, meaning that Javascript Runtime,
+began to study the Chakra's document, which is later JSRT project, meaning that Javascript Runtime,

 Chakra itself is just a basic js engine, can only perform basic expressions.